autumn dreams

-Autumn Dreams – Small Town and Big City Reunite in Sweet Romance
+Autumn Dreams: Small Town and Big City Reunite in Sweet Romance

 Sometimes there are films (big or small screen) that really draw me in.
 But for whatever reason, sometimes I cannot see them.
 This is one of those films.
 Back when it premiered, Autumn Dreams was one of the telefilms I was counting on settling in to watch.
 (Especially because of its leading man.)
-Sadly, I never did have a chance to do so, which is why when I spied the DVD on Amazon, I wasted zero time in preordering it.
+Sadly, I never did have a chance to do so, which is why when I spied the DVD available, I wasted zero time in preordering it.

 Autumn Dreams (2015) Hallmark Original Review